Toggle navigation

 So we can only be compliant with ICHRA by purchasing directly from the exchange?

 Definitely not.
-Individual coverage can also be purchased directly from an insurance carrier (considered an off-exchange plan) and will be ICHRA Compliant as long as that coverage is ACA compliant (link to ACA compliance) and meets Minimum Essential Coverage (MEC) (link to MEC info).
+Individual coverage can also be purchased directly from an insurance carrier (considered an off-exchange plan) and will be ICHRA Compliant as long as that coverage is ACA compliant and meets Minimum Essential Coverage.

 Medicare is also ICHRA compliant.
 Essentially, ICHRA requires individuals to purchase a qualified health plan, in other words, a major medical plan on or off the exchange that is MEC compliant.